 Aesop's Fables are an example of an allegory.

-Origin: Middle English allegorie ; from Classical Latin allegoria ; from Classical Greek allēgoria, description of one thing under the image of another ; from allos, other (see else) plush agoreuein, to speak in assembly < agora, agora
+Origin: Middle English allegorie ; from Classical Latin allegoria ; from Classical Greek allēgoria, description of one thing under the image of another ; from allos, other (see else) plush agoreuein, to speak inch(es) assembly ; from agora, agora

 noun pl. al·le·go·ries